Financial-Times/origami/apps/for-everyone-website/README.md

 └── tsconfig.json
 ```

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.
+We use [Starlight's internationalisation features](https://starlight.astro.build/guides/i18n/) to present tailored content dependent on the selected brand.
+Brand specific content e.g. `src/content/docs/professional` takes precedence over  content at `src/content/docs/`.

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 Static assets, like favicons, can be placed in the `public/` directory.

+## Multiple Brand Support

+We use [Starlight's internationalisation features](https://starlight.astro.build/guides/i18n/) to support documentation for multiple brands.
+This allows us to share content.
+In many cases we can switch CSS Custom Properties when changing brand, be reuse the same design guidelines.
+In other cases we can "translate" content for brand specific cases.
+E.g. `src/content/docs/professional/components/example.mdx` is served instead of `src/content/docs/components/example.mdx` when the professional brand is selected.

+This also means search is brand specific.
+Typically, this feature relies on the `lang` html attribute to correctly search only content for the selected language.
+We have applied that to brands using a [private subtag](https://datatracker.ietf.org/doc/html/rfc4646#section-4.5) e.g. `lang="en-GB-x-prof"`.
+Note that all subtags have a maximum length of 8 characters and whitespace is not permitted, we must therefore appreciate brands here.

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: